d-bl/GroundForge/docs/API.md

 Download version [0f39fa2](https://github.com/d-bl/GroundForge/archive/0f39fa2.zip) and examine `docs/index.html` for details.

 * **`compactMatrix`** - see legend on matrix tab.
-You can copy-paste from the tool tips on the [thumbnails] page, any sequence of non-alphanumeric characters or dashes is treated as a line separator.
+You can copy-paste from the tool tips on the [gallery] page, any sequence of non-alphanumeric characters or dashes is treated as a line separator.
 * **`tileType`** - see values for drop down on matrix tab: `checker` or `bricks`
 * **`stitches`** - see stitches tab
 * **`rows`** - see patch size tab